debsalbornoz/ft_printf/README.md

 </div>

 <h2>About</h2>
 Ft_printf is a project from the 42 programming school where the printf function is recreated entirely from scratch.
-Printf is a formatting output function in various programming languages, including C and its variants.
 It is utilized to display formatted data on the standard output, typically on the console.
-This function enables the printing of variable values, strings, and various data types while providing precise control over how this data is presented.

 The ft_printf function takes a format string as an argument, where format specifiers begin with %.
 For instance, %d is used for integers, and %s is used for strings.
 The corresponding values for the variables or data to be displayed are provided after the format string.

 Furthermore, ft_printf provides a variety of format specifiers for integers, strings, characters, pointers, and even numbers in different bases, such as hexadecimal, enabling detailed formatting of the output.